madlambda/Acorn/docs/hierarchical-fs.md

 Then, the typed file interface allows for getting (and setting) each of those fields separately without requiring to read the full file.
-The Operating System interface must have a way to answer questions like below (given that F is an open File Descriptor):
+The Operating System interface must have a way to answer questions like below (given that F is an open File Handle):

 1. From F, give me the type signature;
-2. From F, give me the field called “title”;
+2. From F, give me the field called "title";
-3. From F, give me the fields “title” and “author”;
+3. From F, give me the fields "title" and "author";
-4. From F, set field “title” with value “Journey To The Centre Of The Earth”;
+4. From F, set field "title" with value "Journey To The Centre Of The Earth";
 5. From F, give me the byte array representation of the file;

 _Requirement 1_ make it clear that the implementation must store the type